 The role of the Board of Trustees is to make sure that the Children’s Bereavement Centre operates safely, manages its finances effectively and to set the strategic direction of the organisation.
-The Chair of the Board works with the Business Manager to make sure the Children’s Bereavement Centre is working as well as it can to deliver the best services for families who have experienced a bereavement or loss.
+The Chair of the Board works with the Director to make sure the Children’s Bereavement Centre is working as well as it can to deliver the best services for families who have experienced a bereavement or loss.

 Simon Shaw – Treasurer

-Simon is a partner in leading local accountants Duncan & Toplis and brings his business expertise to the operation of the charity.
+Simon has been a Trustee and Treasurer of the charity since its formation in 2003.
+During this time Simon has seen many changes in the charity as it continues to develop its services.
+Simon is a partner in a leading local accountants firm and brings his business expertise to the operation of the charity.
 He is a member of the Rotary Club of Newark as well as helping other local charity and business groups on a voluntary basis.

-Mrs Julia Percy RGN – Trustee
+Julia Percy RGN – Trustee

 Sue Leadbeater – Trustee

-Andrew Watson – Trustee
+Amy Codd – Trustee

 Amy is a private client solicitor in Newark and lives locally with her husband and children.
 She became involved with the Children’s Bereavement Centre after her mum died six years ago when her children came to the CBC to make memory books and chat about their individual loss of a dear Nana.